hapax/hapax.github.io/assets/alien-maths.md

 Human brains are more or less the same.
 Language and culture can be viewed as *interfaces* between the IO of reality and our relatively invariant cognitive hardware.
-Interfaces differ, since reality differs and the choice of interface is radically non-unique.
+Interfaces differ, since reality differs (sub-Saharan Africa is not Nunangat), and even given these differences, the choice of interface is radically non-unique.
-But if linguistic relativism is a claim that language changes our brains in any way other than the usual [Hebbian](https://en.wikipedia.org/wiki/Hebbian_theory) fashion, then it is probably wrong.
+But if linguistic relativism is a claim that language changes our brains in any way *other than* the usual [Hebbian](https://en.wikipedia.org/wiki/Hebbian_theory) fashion, then it is clearly wrong.
-Similarly, if universalism claims that language *cannot* change our brains in a Hebbian fashion, it is probably wrong.
+Similarly, if universalism claims that language *cannot* change our brains in a Hebbian fashion, it is clearly wrong.

 #### Mathematical language and reality

+But while *intraspecific* cognitive universalism seems plausible, *interspecific* cognitive relativism seems beyond doubt.
+Bats experience the world differently because their whole cognitive architecture is different.
+The closer two species are on the Tree of Life, the more likely they are to have cognitive experience in common, but in general,